Play Award

 - The Award will be judged by an invited panel of up to 4 external consultants including Professor Sahlberg, and the Sydney Opera House Creative Learning team.

-Applications are now open and will close at 5pm Saturday 26 April 2025.
+Applications are now open and will close at 5pm Saturday 25 April 2026.

-The winner will be announced on International Day of Play on Wednesday, 11 June 2025.
+The winner will be announced on International Day of Play on Thursday, 11 June 2026.

 For enquiries, please email Jenn Blake, Creative Learning Producer with the subject heading ‘Play Award 2025’.

-To Apply please respond to the following 3 questions, across no more than 2 A4 pages.
+To apply please respond to the following 3 questions, across no more than 2 A4 pages.

 You can attach up to 4 additional image files and/or 3 minutes of video to support your written application.